krishicks/resume/README.md

 ## tl;dr

 10 years of experience as a software engineer.
-I have experience and a continuing interest in solving the sort of problems Golang is suitable for, continuous integration/delivery, build and release, and product/project management.
+I have experience and a continuing interest in solving the sort of problems Go is suitable for, continuous integration/delivery, build and release, and product/project management.
 I've done test-driven development and various flavors of agile since 2009, including full-time pairing.